IVORY-UI/ivory/README.md

 # IVORY

-A modern CSS framework to build your web pages faster and easier.
+Modern and powerful CSS framework, prebuilt with grid system, elegant design and flexible components helps you to develop powerful interfaces faster and easier.

 For full documentation, visit https://ivoryui.com